influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 To alert when data stops flowing from InfluxDB OSS instances to your InfluxDB Cloud account, do the following:

 1. [Customize the deadman check](#customize-the-deadman-check) to identify the fields you want to monitor.
-2. [Create a notification rule and endpoint](#create-a-notification-rule-and-endpoint) to receive notifications when your deadman check is triggered.
+2. [Create a notification endpoint and rule](#create-a-notification-endpoint-and-rule) to receive notifications when your deadman check is triggered.

 ### Customize the deadman check